SkipLabs/skip/www/docs/client.md

 Skip reactive services also support synchronous (i.e. non-reactive) reads of resources, either in their entirety or at a specific key.
 Note that this requires instantiation of the resource, just the same as reactive streaming would.
-As such, there is some overhead to synchronous reads and they are generally not needed in systems built using reactive services.
+As such, there is little advantage to synchronous reads in systems built using reactive services.
 They are useful, however, for debugging the state of reactive systems and for maintaining compatibility with legacy systems and non-reactive clients.

-To make a synchronous read, call either `getAll` or `getArray` on the reactive service handle in your web service to query the corresponding routes on the reactive service; an example using `getArray` is given in the example Express web service below.
+To make a synchronous read, call either `getAll` or `getArray` on the reactive service handle (i.e. `SkipServiceBroker`) in your web service to query the corresponding routes on the reactive service; an example using `getArray` is given in the example Express web service [below](client.md#example-web-service-configuration).

 Then, from your client, issue HTTP `GET` requests to e.g. `http://reactive.service.hostname/my_resource/foo/key1` to make a synchronous read of data in the `foo` resource instance associated with key `key1`.

 # Example web service configuration

-Skip reactive services instantiate resources on request, generating a unique UUID for each unique query and serving the resulting stream of updates over HTTP.
+Skip reactive services instantiate resources on request, generating a UUID for each distinct query and serving the resulting stream of updates over HTTP.
 Managing these UUIDs is straightforward, but is best done using a traditional web service to request stream UUIDs and transparently redirect clients to their data.

 A simple explanatory example is given here using the [Express](https://expressjs.com) web framework, but any web framework will do -- Skip is designed to work over HTTP with whatever backend framework you like.